BuildForSDG/wasteCoin-Backend/README.md

 ## SOP:
 Identify an environmental problem in your community (air, land, waste etc.) build a solution that can help to control and regulate its adverse impact.
 Your solution must be inclusive, safe and sustainable.

-## Problem
+## PROBLEM
-Non-Biodegradale Waste (NBW)
+Non-Biodegradale Waste (NBW) such as Plastics, Cartons, Nylons etc

 ## BRIEF INTRODUCTION
-The truth is there is money in waste.
-For instance, Lagos generate tons of waste and some of these wastes are harmful to the ecosystem especially on non-biodegradable wastes (NBW) such as PET bottles, carton, e-waste.
+Generally, there have been lukewarm responses to the challenges posed by improper disposal of waste especially in this part of the world.
+It is no news that tons of waste is generated every day and some of these wastes are harmful to the ecosystem especially non-biodegradable wastes (NBW) such as PET bottles, carton, nylons and e-waste.
 Most of which end up in the roads, gutters and ultimately our water bodies.
 Yes, there are waste management firms helping to mitigate it and helping to sweeping the streets.
-However, it is my opinion that NBW reduction and recycling would not improve if we don’t tackle it from the source.
+However, it is obvious that NBW reduction and recycling would not improve if we don’t tackle it from the source.
+As our environment is consistently littered with these unwanted waste resources even with the collective efforts of our waste management systems put in place by both private and public institutions.
+It means only one thing; the current process is ineffective and it is ineffective because the problem is not solved from the source.
 Sources such as individual homes, offices, company premises, bus-stops where people make use of these items and dump them such that people are incentivized to be conscious and properly dispose these NBW.
 Truthfully, this decentralized approach will no doubt cause some existing companies to become obsolete.
 But this is the price of progress.
 And let’s be honest, many of them are paid to cut corners, not take care of the environment or community at large.
 It would go a very long way to save our dear cities and sustain them and the ecosystem at large.
 Our world is on a collision course with disaster if we don’t change our habits of poor waste disposal and management.
 Research has it that an estimated 12 million tons of plastic gets to the ocean annually.
 This not just bad for the ocean but has a very long-term effect on us humans if we do not actively implement the RRR (Recycle, Reuse and Reduce) mantra.
-According to the International Telecommunications Union, it is estimated that a whopping €55 billion ($47 billion) has been lost to electronic waste.
+According to the International Telecommunications Union, it is estimated that a whopping €55 billion ($47 billion) has been lost to non-biodegradable waste.
 The second biggest contributor of value is plastics.
 Summary of the financial potential of NBW is shown in Figure 1.

 ![image](https://user-images.githubusercontent.com/26861798/81467680-4b420900-91d2-11ea-8c23-5bf6b8ef0dfa.png)

 Figure 1: Financial Potential in mining NBW

 More so, having done some market research on a sampled population, it can be deduced that an average Nigerian buy no less than five items in plastic containers (food, groceries, cosmetic or others) and as such more likely dispose them with little thought towards saving the ecosystem.
 However, the survey result showed that over 80% are more than willing to dispose plastics and NBW properly by saving them and willing to take them to a collection center without incentives.
 With incentives such as cash rewards, data subscription, recharge card voucher, educational books and other product base incentives, the willingness improved by 13%.
 The result from the survey market research is shown in APPENDIX.